haimbilia/BuyHub/readme.txt

     => 064612 - Continue button get disappears if new address added on billing address selection, checkout.
     => 064601 - Search is not working under FAQs section.
-    => 064597 - Suggestion to add 'No records found' template under FAQs section
+    => 064597 - Suggestion to add 'No records found' template under FAQs section => 064637 - Buyer: Review's like and dislike links are not clickable

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last